 (We have lots of forests and lakes in Punkaharju but less than 4000 inhabitants.
 You can only guess HOW BIG deal it is when a new high-quality restaurant is opened to a small place like this?!?)

-Museoravintola Nila is Hotel Punkaharju’s other restaurant, located about 1 km from the hotel.
-Just like Hotel Punkaharju’s Restaurant, also Nila’s bistro and pizza menu have got its inspiration from Saimaa lake nature.
+Museoravintola Nila is Hotelli Punkaharju’s other restaurant, located about 1 km from the hotel.
+Just like hotel’s restaurant, also Nila’s bistro and pizza menu have got its inspiration from Saimaa lake nature.
 I recommend to taste vendace pizza!

 I LOVE Nila’s wooden architecture and big windows with nature view.
-They calms you down so gently and unnoticed.
+They calm you down so gently and unnoticed.
 I also love that Punkaharju’s pride, world-class museum LUSTO, is just a few steps away from the restaurant.
-From LUSTO shop I’ve bought so many gifts to my friends!
+From LUSTO shop I’ve bought so many gifts for my friends!

 Besides the permanent exhibition, every year Lusto has also unique exhibitions.
 This year my favorite one is Paavo Halonen’s exhibition.
 Paavo is a Finnish contemporary artist and freelance print designer who has worked for example for Marimekko.
 He is from Enonkoski.
 The way he uses natural and old materials speaks to me deeply and I highly recommend to visit his exhibition at LUSTO.
 It’s open until the 6th of January 2019.

 This time the highlight of LUSTO visit was new teddy bears that my children were able to buy with the money they had earned themselves by making housework at home.
-For me, the best surprise was to meet my colleague, Satu who works as a waitress in Hotel Punkaharju, at LUSTO (and eating lunch with her grandchildren at Nila).
+For me, the best surprise was to meet my colleague, Satu who works as a waitress in Hotelli Punkaharju, at LUSTO.

 Visiting LUSTO was fun and Nila’s lunch buffet was good.
 After that, our natural choice was to go and do swimming on the lake (there are many sandy beaches at Punkaharju ridge area, close to LUSTO and Nila).

-If I had spent this day with my friends, our natural choice would have been a walk to Hotel’s Punkaharju’s terrace to enjoy a glass of cider there.
+If I had spent this day with my friends, our natural choice would have been a walk to Hotelli Punkaharju’s terrace to enjoy a glass of cider there.

 What do LUSTO and NILA really mean as words?